cdapio/cdap/cdap-docs/examples-manual/source/apps-packs.rst

 .. _etl-pack: https://github.com/caskdata/cdap-packs/blob/develop/etl-pack

 - |etl-pack|_ The ETL-pack library is designed to ease the development of common ETL solutions and provide powerful extension capabilities.
-Download or clone the app at `GitHub. <https://github.com/caskdata/cdap-packs/>`__
+Download or clone the library at `GitHub. <https://github.com/caskdata/cdap-packs/>`__